 NEGWA/USW - Opposes this inclusion because it represents a departure from GSEP’s original purpose to replace/repair chronically leaky/compromised pipeline already present in communities around the Commonwealth; the working group did not study how such a inclusion would affect system safety, reliability, and cost for those remaining on the system and the Commonwealth more broadly.
 Believes that the primary focus of GSEP should remain on natural gas system safety and reliability.
 The working group also failed to consider how departing from GSEP’s original purpose would impact LDC system safety and reliability.

-Comment: HEET - Prefers this requirement to be the reverse, i.e. that the assumption is that a non-gas pipe alternative will be installed.
+HEET - Prefers this requirement to be the reverse, i.e. that the assumption is that a non-gas pipe alternative will be installed.
 A new gas pipe replacement can only be considered if the non-gas pipe alternative is considered not feasible or not cost effective.
 The infrastructure installed today will last more than 50 years.
 It will be paid for over decades by customers.
 To ensure our children and grandchildren don’t end up paying for infrastructure that is no longer used or useful, we must move decisively toward non-gas pipe alternatives that can meet the Commonwealth’s net zero emissions mandate.
-The text for this requirement was suggested above in the definition for Eligible Infrastructure: (viii) shall be a non-gas pipe alternative unless demonstrated by a gas company to be not feasible or not cost effective.
+The text for this requirement was suggested above in the definition for Eligible Infrastructure: “(viii) shall be a non-gas pipe alternative unless demonstrated by a gas company to be not feasible or not cost effective.”

 Includes “repairing” and “retiring” in addition to “removing” leak-prone infrastructure